shiyangzhaoa/css-modules-to-tailwind/README.md

   npx css-modules-to-tailwind src/index.tsx
   ```

-Tool will change your git directory is clean, you can use '--force' to skip the check.
+Tool will check your git directory is clean, you can use '--force' to skip the check.

 When you're done, in your index.tsx: